spdk/spdk/doc/vhost.md

 ~~~
 [VhostBlkX]
   Name vhost.X       	   	# Name of vhost socket
   Dev BackendX			# "BackendX" is block device name from previous
                      		# sections in config file

   #Cpumask 0x1          	# Optional parameter defining which core controller uses
 ~~~

 ### Mappings Between SCSI Controllers and Storage Backends

-The vhost target exposes SCSI controllers to the virtual machines.
+The vhost target exposes SCSI controllers to the virtual machine application(s).
-Each device in the vhost controller is associated with an SPDK block device and configuration file defines those associations.
-The block device to Dev mappings are specified in the configuration file as:
+Each SPDK vhost SCSI controller can expose up to eight targets (0..7).
+LUN 0 of each target is associated with an SPDK block device and configuration file defines those associations.
+The block device to Target mappings are specified in the configuration file as:

 ~~~
 [VhostScsiX]
   Name vhost.X			# Name of vhost socket
-  Dev 0 BackendX        # "BackendX" is block device name from previous
+  Target 0 BackendX		# "BackendX" is block device name from previous
                         	# sections in config file
-  Dev 1 BackendY
+  Target 1 BackendY
   ...
-  Dev n BackendN
+  Target n BackendN

   #Cpumask 0x1          	# Optional parameter defining which core controller uses
 ~~~

+Users should update configuration with 'Target' keyword.

 ### Vhost Sockets